Jacreator/alx-low_level_programming/0x02-functions_nested_loops/README.md

-The file 11-print_to_98.c prints from the input numbet to 98 from positive or negative direction The file 100-times_table.c prints the mult-table base on the input for 15 rows The file 101-natural.c print the sum modulus of 3 and 5
+The file 11-print_to_98.c prints from the input numbet to 98 from positive or negative direction The file 100-times_table.c prints the mult-table base on the input for 15 rows The file 101-natural.c print the sum modulus of 3 and 5 The file 102-fibonacci.c print the serise to 1024